tylerlinquata/audio-downloader/README.md

 1. Launch the application and go to the "Process Words" tab
 2. Enter Danish words (one per line) in the text area
-3. Configure your settings:
+3. Configure your settings in the **Settings tab**:
    - **Output Directory**: Where audio files will be saved
-   - **Copy to Anki Media Folder**: Check this to automatically copy audio files to Anki
+   - **Anki Media Folder**: Path to your Anki collection's media folder
    - **CEFR Level**: Select A1-C2 for appropriate sentence difficulty
-   - **OpenAI API Key**: Required for sentence generation (save in Settings for convenience)
+   - **OpenAI API Key**: Required for sentence generation
+   - **Note**: Audio files are automatically saved to both the output directory and copied to your Anki Media Folder
+4. Return to the "Process Words" tab and click the main action button to start processing (the button will dynamically change based on the application state):
-4. Click "Process Words" to start the unified workflow
+   - **"Process Words (Audio + Sentences)"** - Click to start the unified workflow
+   - **"Cancel Processing"** - Click during processing to cancel the current operation
+   - **"Save as Anki CSV"** - Click after completion to save results and return to processing mode
 5. **Phase 1**: Audio files are downloaded first with progress tracking
 6. **Phase 2**: Example sentences are automatically generated after audio completion
 7. Monitor progress with dual progress bars and detailed logging
-8. Save the generated sentences as Anki-ready CSV files with three card types per word

 ### Advanced Features